 - Use only high-resolution photos in printed publications.
 Image resolution is the amount of detail an image contains.
 Photography that is low-resolution (less than 300 dots per inch at 100% size) should not be used for print media as the poor reproduction quality will degrade our brand integrity.
 Low-res photos are suitable for website use only.
 Do not change the resolution from images that are originally 72 dpi to 300 dpi.
 Image details cannot be enhanced in this way.
 A high-res image can be adjusted to a lower dpi but image detail will be lost.

 A signed release or other written permission must be obtained from every student who is identifiable in a photo intended for publication.
 Oral permission is not sufficient.
 Any persons taking photographs for use in print or online material that feature students must first receive a signed photography waiver from said students.
 Students under 18 require parental approval.
-You can download a template photo release form from MyBC.
+You can fill out our image release form online.
 Photos or videos taken by Institutional Advancement for the purpose of a news item do not require these releases.

 A library of photos is available on the BC OneDrive by permission only.
 Please email firstname.lastname@example.org to request access.